thegecko/simpleble/docs/overview.rst

 * **Supported Versions:** API 31 and newer
 * **Notes:**

-  - Capabilities are still in an alpha stage, but should be good enough for initial testing.
   - Older APIs are missing certain features of the JVM API that are required by SimpleBLE

 ..
 Links